instructor-ai/instructor/docs/blog/posts/caching.md

 <!-- more -->

-Lets first consider our canonical example, using the `OpenAI` Python client to extract user details.
+Let's first consider our canonical example, using the `OpenAI` Python client to extract user details.

 ```python
 import instructor